dzenbot/NSManagedObjectContext-Hydrate/README.md

 If you did, you must know then that it's a real painful and undocumented process.
 You probably tried different techniques like using Python or Ruby scripts, but it should be easier than that!<br><br>
 This category class helps you by parsing and saving automagically every object from a JSON or CSV data structure into a persistent store with no effort.

-IMPORTANT: Parsing is done automagically if the JSON key paths are identical to the entity attribute names.
-If not, you must provide a dictionary with attribute mappings matching the source key paths (see example below).

 ## Installation

 Available in [Cocoa Pods](http://cocoapods.org/?q=NSManagedObjectContext-Hydrate)